- History and Traditions

 - How Are We Doing?

 - Ph.D.
 Program

 The Aging focus area prepares students to work successfully in a variety of settings that tackle the unique and intersecting issues related to health, aging, and disability.

 All students in this focus area learn advanced practice skills in brokering, care/case management, assessment, and interdisciplinary teamwork.
 They develop knowledge and skills around cutting-edge social work topics such as consumer-directed care, consumer-centered assessment, and end-of-life care.

 Students also learn about current services and policies related to health, aging, and disability, and critically examine opportunities for policy and program improvements.
-Students who graduate with this focus area are well-trained to take professional positions in a variety of settings from community-based service programs and organizations, to hospitals and nursing homes, to policy positions at the state and national level.
+Students who graduate with this focus area are well-trained to take professional positions in a variety of settings from community-based service programs and organizations, to hospitals and residential facilities, to policy positions at the state and national level.
 Students may specialize in one or both of these areas by: